Section 11(6) Visa – To accompany South African or PR spouse/ life partner and work / conduct own business

 Other Related Services

-Restoring of marriage status at Department of Home Affairs
+Registration of foreign marriage at Department of Home Affairs

 Conveyancing – Transfer of properties